 Visual Identity Proposal for “Shadows for Sale”

-Above: printed event flyer intended for on-campus distribution
+Above: print event flyer intended for display and distribution on Purchase College’s Westchester campus.

 Minimalist visual identity system created for Purchase College School of Art + Design’s Spring 2020 MFA thesis exhibition.